 (b) An incineration system which oxidizes at least 90.0 percent of the nonmethane volatile organic compounds entering the incinerator (VOC measured as total combustible carbon) to carbon dioxide and water; or

 (c) An equivalent means of VOC removal.
-The equivalent means must be approved in writing by the Department.
-The time period used to determine equivalency shall not exceed 24 hours.
+The equivalent means must be approved in writing by DEQ.
+The time period used to determine equivalency must not exceed 24 hours.

-(5) A capture system must be used in conjunction with the emission control systems in subsections (4)(b) and (c) of this rule.
-The design and operation of a capture system must be consistent with good engineering practice and shall be required to provide for an overall emission reduction sufficient to meet the emission limitations in section (3) of this rule.
+(5) A capture system must be used in conjunction with the control devices in subsections (4)(b) and (c).
+The design and operation of a capture system must be consistent with good engineering practice and must be required to provide for an overall emission reduction sufficient to meet the emission limitations in section (3).

 (6) Compliance Demonstration:

-(a) The owner or operator of a volatile organic compound source required to comply with this rule shall demonstrate compliance by the methods of subsection (c) of this section, or an alternative method approved by the Department;
+(a) The owner or operator of a volatile organic compound source required to comply with this rule must demonstrate compliance by the methods of subsection (c), or an alternative method approved by DEQ;

-(b) A person proposing to conduct a volatile organic compound emissions test shall notify the Department of the intent to test not less than 30 days before the proposed initiation of the tests so the Department may observe the test;
+(b) A person proposing to conduct a volatile organic compound emissions test must notify DEQ of the intent to test not less than 30 days before the proposed initiation of the tests so DEQ may observe the test;

-(c) Test procedures in 40 CFR, Part 60, EPA Method 18, 24, or 25 shall be used to determine compliance with section (3)of this rule;
+(c) Test procedures in 40 CFR, Part 60, EPA Method 18, 24, or 25 must be used to determine compliance with section (3);

-(d) The Department may accept, instead of the coating analysis required by paragraph (c)(A) of this section, a certification by the coating manufacturer of the composition of the coating, if supported by actual batch formulation records.
+(d) DEQ may accept, instead of the coating analysis required by paragraph (c)(A), a certification by the coating manufacturer of the composition of the coating, if supported by actual batch formulation records.
 In the event of any inconsistency between a Method 18, 24, or 25 test and a facility's formulation data, the Method 18, 24, or 25 test will govern;

-(e) If add-on control equipment is used, continuous monitors of the following parameters shall be installed, periodically calibrated, and operated at all times that the associated control equipment is operating:
+(e) If an add-on control device is used, continuous monitors of the following parameters must be installed, periodically calibrated, and operated at all times that the associated control device is operating:

 (A) Exhaust gas temperature of all incinerators;